- Make time for balanced meals

 What if I can’t find any food I like?

 Be creative.
 If you don’t like the hot food offered, try to combine foods from different areas of the dining hall.
-For example, add a grilled chicken breast to a salad or veggies from the salad bar to a sandwich or a wrap.
+For example, add a grilled chicken breast to a salad, or take veggies from the salad bar and add them to a sandwich or a wrap.
 Many colleges have multiple dining halls that may serve different foods and meals.
 Try all the dining halls to figure out which ones you like best.
+Some colleges post their menus online so you can see which dining hall will be serving what food every day.

 What if I’m a vegetarian?